gnewton/gofleece/README.md

 * Handles very large json files with minumal overhead
 * Tested with 2GB JSON file, 9MB virtual, 3.6MB resident.

+## Limitations/dependencies
+`gofleece` is basically a wrapper around `encoding/json`, so its interpretation of what is json is what [`encoding/json`][https://golang.org/pkg/encoding/json/] believes it to be.

 ## TODO
 * Presently single threaded: goroutine per file to be validated (limit to max cores; make # routines configuratble)